 Volunteer to Plant Trees

-We’ve engaged with more than 13,000 people in planting nearly 30,000 trees in neighborhoods throughout Western Pennsylvania since 2008.
+We’ve engaged about 15,100 people in planting more than 38,500 trees in neighborhoods throughout Western Pennsylvania since 2008.
 We welcome you to take part in one of these fun and beneficial events that directly impact your community and our region.

 Our volunteers come from all walks of life and are of all ages.
 They may come as individuals, families, community groups or corporate volunteers.
 Some have never planted trees before; others are experienced Tree Tenders and have been planting and caring for trees with us for years.
 We welcome all who would like to participate in our projects to help improve the living landscape!